The Planet Rebels Journey

 “A guest has arrived at the estate.
 Madam Qiu is bringing her to you.”

+I blinked.
+A guest?
+I peeked from behind the chair, keeping my guard up.
+But it made no sense.
 Madam Qiu was Mother’s closest aide and protected the family like a doberman.
-Normally, she’d educate uninvited guests to make an appointment during office hours, not fire off an alert and usher them into the family’s private wing in the middle of the night.
+Normally, she’d direct uninvited guests to make an appointment during office hours—not fire off an alert and usher them into the family’s private wing.
 “Since when is a guest an emergency?”

 “She is an officer with the Arbiter Corp.”

-My back went rigid.
+My body went rigid.
 “What?!”
-Now the alert made sense.
+Now I understood.
 And with Mother away, I was the one who had to greet visitors.
 “Please tell me there’s time to run upstairs to change.”

 “I’m afraid not.
 They’ll be here any minute.”

-A noise came out of my throat that sounded like a half-throttled whinny.
+A noise broke from my throat that sounded like a half-throttled whinny.
 I spun to the dark window to use it as a mirror.
-My casual leggers hung loosely on my lean hips and my hair tie had fallen out, leaving my dark hair in a long, tangled mess.
-Worse, I was wearing a stained shirt I’d stolen from my brother’s dresser, the funny one with a frog leaping off a cliff with its tongue jetting out to catch a fly.
+My casual leggers hung loose, and stained, and my hair tie had fallen out, leaving my dark hair in a long, tangled mess.
+Worse, I was wearing a shirt I’d stolen from my brother’s dresser, the funny one with a frog leaping off a cliff with its tongue jetting out to catch a fly.
 The Arbiter Corp wouldn’t be impressed with messiness, boyswear, or humor.
 I combed through the tangles with my fingers.
-Unfortunately, there was nothing I could do to make my nose daintier or my brown eyes any less potato colored.
+Unfortunately, there was nothing I could do to make my nose daintier or my brown eyes any less potato-colored.

-And where were my shoes?
-Skidding across the library in socks, I checked the other side of the chamber—looking under the long study table and by the Ryver’s hub with its bulky station seat and in the stretched archway that led into the room.
-Then I scanned along the bookshelf walls until I made it back to the cozy seating area by the fireplace and window.
-Aha!
-As I reached for my loafers tucked under the tea table, the Ryver told me that someone had entered the library’s archway.
-I popped up and slapped on a smile, with a shoe on one foot and the other held behind my back.
+Wait!
+Where were my shoes?
+I searched around the sofa.
+No luck.
+Skidding across the library in socks, I checked under the study table and the long archway, by the Ryver’s hub and its bulky chair—until I spotted them hiding under the tea table.
+As I reached for my loafers, the Ryver told me that someone had entered the archway.
+I popped up, slapping on a smile, with a shoe on one foot and the other held behind my back.

-Madam Qiu emerged from the archway wearing a meek unisuit and quilted overrobe that did little to hide her stony demeanor.
+Madam Qiu emerged from the archway wearing a simple unisuit with quilted overrobe that did little to soften her stony demeanor.
 Qiu possessed the ability to terrify servants or stateswomen alike despite her small stature.
 Her brows lowered as she eyed my ruffled hair and shoeless foot.
 I gave her a helpless shrug, then cranked up my smile for our guest.

 A tall woman in a cobalt blue uniform with gold buttons and shiny boots strode into our library holding the most erect posture I’d ever seen.
 Her hair was spun into a tight twist, not a strand out of place.
 It wouldn’t dare.
-The woman’s magnolia-scented perfume bit into my nose with its tart bouquet.
-Her male guard cast a mountainous shadow, with trunk-sized limbs and a groomed beard.
+Her male guard cast a mountainous shadow, all trunk-sized limbs and a groomed beard.

-Qiu’s tonal Dǒumǔan accent masked her iron reserves.
+Qiu’s gentle Dǒumǔan accent masked her iron reserves.
 She nodded with grace, as if guests popped by every midnight.
 “Miss Xandra, may I present Captain Noma from New Gaia.”

 My smile tightened involuntarily.
-“Oh, hey, all that way?”
-Very strange.
-I cleared my throat and attempted to mimic Qiu’s gracious nod.
+“Oh—all that way?”
+Strange.
+I attempted to mimic Qiu’s gracious nod.
 “How do you do?”

 “You are Miss Xandra Fallow?
 Of the Eastern Seascape Fallows?”